Angry and afraid, Afghanistan's LGBTQ community say they're being hunted down after Taliban takeover - KVIA

 The 20-year-old university student is one of hundreds of LGBTQ people in Afghanistan who are urging advocates outside the country to help them escape the Taliban regime.
 Two LGBTQ activists outside of Afghanistan — Ritu Mahendru and Nemat Sadat — told CNN they had separate lists each with hundreds of names of people who want to flee.

-“The situation gets worse every day … fear of arrest is part of life now and I have such stress that I can’t even sleep,” Balkhi told CNN by text message from an undisclosed location in Kabul.
+“The situation gets worse every day … fear of arrest is part of life now and I have such stress that I can’t even sleep,” Balkhi told CNN by text message from an undisclosed location.

 In response to a request for comment, a Taliban spokesman told CNN they had no official plans for their LGBTQ population yet.
 “When there is anything I will keep you updated,” he said.